 In time for the next issue (#60, with Kiss on the cover) I designed the weight I called bold.
 I skipped over all the possible intermediate weights — maybe I’ll fill in that noticeable gap someday — and went straight to Bold.
 It was nice to have more than one weight.
 We rejoiced.

 I don’t remember whether I had wanted us to have a third weight; was I just procrastinating?
-Somehow, the final weight doesn’t show up until issue #63, the one with Fatboy Slim on the cover.
-It was a fat face for Fatboy Slim.
+Somehow, the final weight doesn’t show up until issue #63, the one with Fatboy Slim on the cover, a fat face for Fatboy Slim.

-As a decorative gesture, I carved out some curvy slices from the stems and referred to them as “negative serifs,” an idea too silly to ever catch on.
+As a decorative gesture, I carved out some curvy slices from the stems and referred to them as “negative serifs,” an idea too ridiculous to ever catch on.
 Because of this, it’s more like another style than a weight.
-It bears a family resemblance, though, and I wonder if I unconsciously felt the pressure created by our early decision to use only Eunuverse — except for Warren’s gratuitous use of a font called Orgasm on the cover of issue #60 — and the need for magazine designs to evolve.
+I wonder if I unconsciously felt the pressure of our commitment to using only Eunuverse* — combined with the market necessity for magazine designs to evolve.